 GCCP Resources Limited ("GCCP") and, together with its subsidiaries, (the "Group") is primarily engaged in the quarrying and the processing of calcium carbonate.
 The Group owns one of the biggest reserves of ground calcium carbonate ("GCC") in Malaysia.
-The Group's quarries, namely GCCP Gridland Quarry and Hyper Act Quarries, are located in Ipoh, in the state of Perak.
-Collectively, the quarries hold about 249 million tons of precipitated calcium carbonate ("PCC") and GCC-grade calcium carbonate resources and 26 million tons of PCC and GCC-grade calcium carbonate reserves.
+The Group's quarries, namely GCCP Gridland Quarry and GCCP Marble (formerly known as "Hyper Act Quarries"), are located in lpoh, in the state of Perak.
+Collectively, the quarries hold about 248 million tons of precipitated calcium carbonate ("PCC") and GCC-grade calcium carbonate resources and 26 million tons of PCC and GCC-grade calcium carbonate reserves.
 Both quarries have cleared the Environmental Impact Assessment (EIA), and are operated in compliance with its Malaysia government-approved Environmental Management Plan.
 GCCP was listed on the Catalist of the Singapore Exchange Securities Trading Limited on 30 April 2015.